SuleimanFarah/sunpy/GSOC/GSoC-2016-Ideas-Page.md

 Someone under taking this project will complete the following tasks:

 1. Research and implement a gallery of SunPy examples which support jupyter notebooks.
 2. Update the docs (insert tasks).
+   1. Net documentation need to be refactored.
 3. Update the website (insert tasks).

 A successful proposal for this project will demonstrate that the applicant has understood the task and presents a timeline of what things need to change to be implemented.